Scheduling periodic messages on a shared link: Messages of Size One

-\begin{proof} We determine for which value of the load \swapandmove always works.
-We let $n = (1/2 + \epsilon)P$ be the number of messages, the load is $1/2 + \epsilon$.
-We need only to study the case when $n-1$ messages are scheduled by $A$ and \swapandmove tries to schedule the last one, since the previous steps are similar but easier.
+\begin{proof} We determine for which value of the load \swapandmove always finds an assignment.
+We consider the situation when $n-1$ messages are scheduled by $A$ out of $n$ and \swapandmove tries to schedule the last one.
+The proof that the algorithm schedules the previous messages is the same.
+We let $n - 1 = (1/2 + \varepsilon)P$ be the number of messages, hence the load we achieve is $1/2 + \varepsilon$.